gbiz123/tiktok-captcha-solver/README.md

 - Python >= 3.10
 - **If using Selenium** - Selenium properly installed and in `PATH`
 - **If using Playwright** - Playwright must be properly installed with `playwright install`
+- **IMPORTANT!** - You must use the appropriate `stealth` plugin for whichever browser automation framework you are using.

 ## Installation
 This project can be installed with `pip`.
 Just run the following command: